rowlandcoping/hopes-and-dreams/TESTING.md

 ### HTML Validation
 ([back to top](#testing-documentation))

 I have validated the html code by copying and pasting the source code from each page into the w3c validator [HERE](https://validator.w3.org/).
+When formatting the code I have decided to format the Jinja2 templating without indents to preserve the integrity of the HTML.

 Please note I have not validated (or styled) the admin only pages as they are not intended to be user facing.\
 Only myself and the user created for assessment purposes will have admin access for this iteration of the site.